UCL/research-computing-with-cpp/02cpp/sec12ProgramToInterfaces.md

 ### Why?

-* In research code - "just start hacking"
+* In research code we often "just start hacking"
 * You tend to mix interface and implementation
 * Results in client of a class having implicit dependency on the implementation
 * So, define a pure virtual class, not for inheritance, but for clean API